redlegjed/cheatsheets/git_cheatsheet.md

-    git add <filename>                <-- Add file to the branch selected by 'git checkout' git commit -m "put message here"  <--  Commit files to local branch selected by 'git checkout'
+    git add <filename>                <-- Add file to the branch selected by 'git checkout' git add --all                     <-- Add all files to branch git commit -m "put message here"  <--  Commit files to local branch selected by 'git checkout'